Topological bounds on the dynamical growth rate of chemical reaction networks

 A striking feature of the left column of Fig.~\ref{fig:shrinkgrow} for maximum reaction orders $M^+=M^-=2$ is that the distribution of $\delta = \alpha-1$ values concentrates on a discrete set of values.
-In Fig.~\ref{fig:core_labelled}, we have labeled the peaks in $\alpha$ together with a representation of their core structure.
-We observe that a large number of networks concentrate on the MAF value of type I or type III cores, which is $\sqrt{2}$ or on the value 2, which corresponds to the MAF value of type V. A large degeneracy of networks is observed among networks with $\alpha \ge 1$, at values $\alpha=1$, and at $\alpha=2$, which coincides with the value of $M^+$.
-In SM, we show that the MAF $\alpha$ satisfies $1/M^- \leq \alpha \leq M^+$.
-For higher reaction orders $M^+$ and $M^-$, the peaks flatten out and the distribution approaches a continuous spectrum.
+In Fig.~\ref{fig:core_labelled}, we have labeled the peaks in $\alpha$ together with a representation of the cores with the same $\alpha$ among the five cores of reversible autocatalytic networks.
+We observe that a large number of networks concentrate on the MAF value of type I or type III cores, which is $\sqrt{2}$ or on the value 2.
+A large degeneracy of networks is observed among networks with $\alpha \ge 1$, at values $\alpha=1$, and at $\alpha=2$, which coincides with the value of $M^+$.
+In SM, we provide more details about the sampling procedure, and we show that the MAF $\alpha$ satisfies $1/M^- \leq \alpha \leq M^+$.
+For higher reaction orders $M^+$ and $M^-$, the peaks flatten out and the distribution approaches a continuous spectrum (SM).

-\textit{Discussion and outlook---} The bounds of Eq.~\eqref{eq:main} turn a purely structural quantity, the MAF \( \alpha \), into a quantitative control parameter for balanced growth.
-Operationally, one can compute \(\alpha\) from stoichiometry \cite{blanco2025identifyingselfamplifyinghypergraphstructures,sargent2019neumann, de_martino_von_2012}, then estimate \(\|\Sm\|_{k}\) from input stoichiometries and rough kinetic scales, to obtain an upper bound on balanced growth.
+\textit{Discussion and outlook---} Our main result, Eq.~\eqref{eq:main}, bounds the balanced-growth rate by a topological factor times a kinetic--stoichiometric prefactor.
+The topological factor is the MAF \(\alpha\), a purely structural quantity fixed by network topology, whereas the kinetic--stoichiometric prefactor, \(\|\Sm\|_{\bm{\kappa}}\), depends on the chosen kinetics.
+Operationally, one can compute \(\alpha\) from stoichiometry~\cite{blanco2025identifyingselfamplifyinghypergraphstructures,sargent2019neumann,de_martino_von_2012} and estimate \(\|\Sm\|_{\bm{\kappa}}\) from input stoichiometries and rough kinetic scales, thereby obtaining an upper bound on the achievable growth rate.

-An important observation is that, for a fixed topology, varying rate constants changes \(\Lambda\) continuously, within limits set by \(\alpha\).
-This suggests the following evolutionary scenario for the improvement in chemical growth.
-One route is kinetic tuning under fixed stoichiometric constraints, which moves \(\Lambda\) within the admissible interval while the MAF \( \alpha \) remains unchanged.
-The large degeneracy of networks observed for certain MAF values suggest the possibility of neutral evolution at fixed MAF value.

-The second route is structural modification (adding/removing reactions, merging motifs, rewiring autocatalytic components), which changes \(\alpha\) itself and thereby shifts the admissible bound.
-In evolutionary terms, this means a punctuated equilibrium with topological network changes playing the role of mutations that alter the admissible growth bound, while subsequent kinetic adaptation and neutral evolution adjust \(\Lambda\) within the available range \cite{qian_chemical_2010, sole_fundamental_2024, jain_model_2001}.